19sblanco/tsp_c/readme.md

     - time: 110.076049

 **Version 4.0** (work in progress)
+- use memoization to store work so that I don't have to recompute redundant values

+**Version 5.0** (work in progress)
 - Use bitwise operations instead of arrays

-**Version 5.0** (work in progress)
+**Version 6.0** (work in progress)
 - Add threads